Headstone Designs That Will Blow Your Mind

 Image source: Spring Bank Memorials – UK

 Can you still call these headstones?
-These pyramid monuments are so different from anything else they almost fall under their own category, but they’re worth an honorable mention to show what can be achieved if you have the vision.
+These pyramid monuments are so different from anything else they almost fall under their own category.
+These unique and unusual headstone designs are worth an honorable mention to show what can be achieved if you have the vision.
 Space is creatively used to include a range of inscriptions on all sides.
 It appears there is one each for two family members, positioned side-by-side.
 The numbering at the top of each side appears to indicate the order in which they should be read.

 Image source: Rock of Ages – USA